totuus1157/apple-music-hi-res-albums-database/README.md

 A List of Hi-Res Lossless Albums for All "Apple and Music Lovers"

 ## TODO
-- Enable to display Ad blocking recovery message on the top page.
 - Implementation of text form to search function.
 - Linkage of filtering functions for multiple categories (so that non-existent combinations are not displayed).
 - Addition of a help function to lecture on the registration of album information.